 But what are some of those choices specifically?
-We used real-time job analysis software to examine over 30,000 job postings seeking graduates of Graphic Design programs from the past year.* This is definitely not a comprehensive list of what you can do with a Graphic Design degree—only a representation of graphic design degree jobs out there.
+We used real-time job analysis software to examine over 30,000 job postings seeking graduates of Graphic Design programs.1 This is definitely not a comprehensive list of what you can do with a Graphic Design degree—only a representation of graphic design degree jobs out there.

 1. Graphic designer

 Graphic designers develop graphics and layouts for product illustrations, company logos, websites and more.
 This job title can cover a huge range of duties in a huge range of industries.
 Graphic designers work in almost every major industry since companies need their skills on everything from brand identity to packaging--everything from a clear flyer to a great logo.